Hongjie (Tony) Fang 方泓杰

 ICRA, 2024

-paper / API / project page / bibtex
+paper / API / project page / X

 Collect a dataset comprising over 110k contact-rich robot manipulation sequences across diverse skills, contexts, robots, and camera viewpoints, all collected in the real world.
 Each sequence in the dataset includes visual, force, audio, and action information, along with a corresponding human demonstration video.
 Put significant efforts in calibrating all the sensors and ensures a high-quality dataset.